NoahKise/bakery-console-app/README.md

 * To run locally on your computer, clone the main branch of this [repository](https://github.com/NoahKise/bakery-console-app/tree/main).
 * In your terminal, navigate to the root folder of this project and run `dotnet restore`.
 * Navigate to the "Bakery" directory and run `dotnet run`.
+* It is recommended to open in a terminal that is fairly large so banners can display properly.
+Using VSCode terminal is NOT recommended.

 ## Known Bugs